saivirup/64bit-riscv-cpu/README.md

 ## Want to Talk?

 This project is part of our journey into digital systems design and low-level computer engineering.
-If you're working in ASIC design, FPGA development, or digital verification and want to connect — reach me at saivirup@gmail.com
+If you're working in ASIC design, FPGA development, or digital verification and want to connect — reach out to us at saivirup@gmail.com and Gerard.gd@icloud.com